 - needing a hip replacement or other procedure.

-There are some conditions that you can’t predict, including psychiatric care, cardiac conditions and plastic and reconstructive surgery.
+There are some conditions that consumers can’t predict, including psychiatric care, cardiac conditions and plastic and reconstructive surgery.
 These are all treatments that can be restricted or excluded under lower-level policies.
-Make sure to check the exclusions before you buy.
+Make sure to check the exclusions before buying private health insurance.

-If you buy new health insurance, or upgrade your existing insurance to include additional cover, you may need to serve a waiting period.
-Consider getting covered or changing your cover before your needs change.
+If buying new health insurance, or upgrading an existing insurance to include additional cover, there may be a waiting period that needs to be served.
+Consider getting covered or changing cover before needs change.

-You can compare health insurance policies on the government’s private health website.
+Health insurance policies can be compared on the government’s private health website.
 Every insurer is required by law to provide up-to-date information about each policy and their prices.